-Ann Partridge, MD, MPH, is the co-founder and director of the Young and Strong Program for Young Women with Breast Cancer.
+Ann Partridge, MD, MPH, is the co-founder and director of the Young and Strong Program for Young Adults with Breast Cancer.
 She is also director of Dana-Farber's

 Adult Survivorship Program.
-Dr. Partridge has published her research in several leading journals, and she lectures nationally and internationally on young women with breast cancer and cancer survivorship.
+Dr. Partridge has published her research in several leading journals, and she lectures nationally and internationally on young adults with breast cancer and cancer survivorship.

 She has received several awards and grants including a Champions in Change designation from the White House, an American Society of Clinical Oncology (ASCO) Improving Cancer Care Grant, LIVESTRONG Foundation Award, and Tracy Starr Breast Cancer Research